Barranquilla, Colombia: Everything You Need To Know

 Under the migrant visa in Colombia, there are marriage visas, work visas, student visas, religious visas, and refugee visas.
 There are also retirement visas and investment visas.

-If you’re retired (65 and older for men; 57 and older for women), the retirement visa may be the best option.
+For retirees (65 and older for men; 57 and older for women), the best option is the retirement visa.
 If you have an income of at least US$800 per month and meet the age requirements, then you can be eligible for the migrant retirement visa.

 Plus, if you want to bring your pets to Barranquilla, the process is fairly simple.
 You must register your pets with customs.